 Fort Daniel Conservation Area located East of Mt.
 Zion, IL

-- Four and a half miles of hiking trails of varying difficulty
+- 4.5 miles of hiking trails

 - Large pavilion

-- Map of Fort Daniel Conservation Area
+- Map of Fort Daniel Conservation Area (PDF)

 - Map of Conservation Areas